 - a.
 English pronouns divide into strong forms her and herself and weak forms 'er and 'erself. - b.
-Unlike strong forms, weak forms undergo short movements, which restricts them to non-nominative structurally case-marked positions.
+Unlike strong forms, weak forms undergo short movements, which restricts them to non-nominative structurally case-marked positions, by hypothesis.

 We are thus now in a position to partly reintegrate the notion of coargumenthood into the picture.
 Recall from section 1 that defining Condition A and exemption from it based on the notion of coargumenthood, as PBTs do, is not tenable.
-But the discussion above reveals that at least descriptively, the notion of coargumenthood is partly relevant to understanding contrasts like (67)a-(67)b, which motivated PBTs.
+But the discussion above reveals that at least descriptively, the notion of coargumenthood (with a subject, in particular) is partly relevant to understanding contrasts like (67)a-(67)b, which motivated PBTs.
 Logophorically bound herself is blocked by 'er/'erself, which can only appear in non-nominative structurally case-marked positions.
-It follows that logophorically bound herself is excluded from positions with syntactic coargumental subjects, since positions with a syntactic coargumental subject are necessarily non-nominative structurally case-marked positions.49 The relevance of coargumenthood to reflexives is thus twofold: on the one hand, plain 'erself must be bound by a syntactic coargumental subject; on the other hand, exempt herself is ruled out in the presence of a syntactic coargumental subject.
-Crucially though, the relevance of coargumenthood to the distribution of reflexives is fully independent of Condition A and exemption from it, unlike what PBTs argue.
-First, the coargumental subject orientation of 'erself certainly entails compliance with Condition A, but it is distinct from Condition A, since plain herself (unlike 'erself) is not subject to this requirement, but only to Condition A. Second, the blocking of exempt herself by the presence of a coargumental subject derives from competition with weak forms, which falls under a general principle of competition fully independent of Condition A.
+It follows that logophorically bound herself is excluded from positions with syntactic coargumental subjects, since positions with a syntactic coargumental subject are necessarily non-nominative structurally case-marked positions.53 The relevance of coargumenthood to reflexives is thus twofold: on the one hand, plain 'erself must be bound by a syntactic coargumental subject; on the other hand, exempt herself is ruled out in the presence of a syntactic coargumental subject.
+Crucially though, the relevance of coargumenthood to the distribution of reflexives is fully